TTI-DEL/Lab/_posts/2016-02-05-how-to-add-blog.md

 ---
 title: How to add blog post on Jekyll
-description: simple way to add post on Jekyll for Kording lab's blog
+description: simple way to add post on Jekyll for Design Engineering's blog
 categories: blog
 header-img: images/post/dino3.jpg
 ---

-We use Jekyll to creat Kording lab blog.
+We use Jekyll to creat Design Engineering blog.
 Not only us that use Jekyll as an organization blog, [Stack Overflow Blog](http://blog.stackoverflow.com/) also use Jekyll.
 They host all the blog on Github  [StackExchange/stack-blog](https://github.com/StackExchange/stack-blog) which has really nice instruction to add new posts.

 Using Jekyll, it's very easy to add post on `kordinglab.github.io`.
 All the posts are located in `_posts` folder located in [`KordingLab.github.io`](https://github.com/KordingLab/KordingLab.github.io).
 Post arrangement is based on date.
 Each posts can be written in markdown format (also in `html` too, like `<br>` means new line).
 File name of each post is in `year-month-date-post-name.md` format such as `2016-02-05-how-to-add-blog.md` or `2016-01-22-bayesian-theory.md`.
 On top of each post, you just have to state 3 main things in markdown before writing a post: `title`, `description` and `categories` as follows